wp-plugins/minimum-purchase-for-woocommerce/readme.txt

 == Changelog ==

+= 1.09 - 2014-05-13 =
+* Fix - Bug from 1.08 caused install to fail on some hosts.
+Thanks to Adriana for pointing it out.
+* Fix - change add_error to add_notice.

 = 1.08 - 2014-05-11 =
 * Enhancement - Custom Messaging!
 Overrides default messaging for rule.
 * Fix - New rule add - stutter removed